 - Charlize Theron

 - Warren Zevon

 - Megan Fox

 - Rachel Bloom

 - Jessica Alba

 - Daniel Radcliffe

 Famous People With OCD Are Just Like Everyone Else

-OCD is an equal opportunity mental health condition, much like other anxiety disorders, stress, or depression.
+OCD is an equal opportunity mental health condition, much like living with high functioning anxiety, stress, or depression.
 Famous people with OCD have to deal with the same repetitive thoughts and behaviors as everyone else in society, and fame won’t change that fact.